Prof. Dr. Lizbeth Goodman

 PROF. DR. LIZBETH GOODMAN

-Chair of the Royal Irish Academy’s Social Sciences Committee in 2012 and Athena Swan lead for Engineering & Architecture, Lizbeth and her teams specialise in developing ground-up technology solutions with and for people of all levels of cognitive and physical ability.
+As Chair of the Royal Irish Academy’s Social Sciences Committee in 2012 and Athena Swan lead for Engineering & Architecture, Lizbeth and her teams specialize in developing ground-up technology solutions with and for people of all levels of cognitive and physical ability.

-She is the author/editor of 14 books and many peer- reviewed papers, has supervised 55 PhDs to successful completion in the areas of: Creative Technology Innovation, Virtual Worlds, Inclusive Design, Digital Media, Future Foresighting, ICT4d, Assistive Technologies for People with Disabilities and the Elderly, Technology Futures, Wearables hand SMART Textiles, Performance Technologies, Assistive Tech, Technology Enhanced Learning for Health and Well Being, Connected Health, Personalised Electronic Health Systems, Digital Materialisation, Haptic and HCI integrated studies, as well as what Lizbeth calls ‘Meaningful Games’ or Mobile Games for Learning.
-She is on the Jury and chair of many councils and foundations including the Fulbright Commission (for which she is currently Chair of Judges for the TechImpact Awards) and the Canadian Innovation Fund.
+She is the author/editor of 14 books and many peer-reviewed papers.
+She has supervised 55 PhDs to successful completion in the areas of Creative Technology Innovation, Virtual Worlds, Inclusive Design, Digital Media, Future Foresighting, ICT4D, Assistive Technologies for People with Disabilities and the Elderly, Technology Futures, Wearables and SMART Textiles, Performance Technologies, Assistive Tech, Technology-Enhanced Learning for Health and Well-Being, Connected Health, Personalized Electronic Health Systems, Digital Materialization, Haptic and HCI Integrated Studies, as well as what Lizbeth calls ‘Meaningful Games’ or Mobile Games for Learning.
+She is on the jury and chair of many councils and foundations, including the Fulbright Commission (for which she is currently Chair of Judges for the TechImpact Awards) and the Canadian Innovation Fund.

-She was chair of Judges for the European Commission’s HERA (Humanities in the European Research Area) call in 2013-4, and evaluates for the EC on SaferInternet+ and Future Emerging Tech.
-An expert in Digital Inclusion, she specialises in working with people who do not have physical voices whether due to disability, injury, illiteracy, or other factors.
+She was Chair of Judges for the European Commission’s HERA (Humanities in the European Research Area) call in 2013-4 and evaluates for the EC on SaferInternet+ and Future Emerging Tech.
+An expert in Digital Inclusion, she specializes in working with people who do not have physical voices, whether due to disability, injury, illiteracy, or other factors.

-For seven years, she worked with Microsoft on their largest ever community engagement project- (Clubtech), which has so far transformed the education of over 7 million children and young people worldwide.
-She is well known as an expert in interdisciplinary Art-Technology initiatives including STEAM (Arts in STEM) and G-STEM (Women and Gender Balance in STEM).
+For seven years, she worked with Microsoft on their largest-ever community engagement project (Clubtech), which has transformed the education of over 7 million children and young people worldwide.
+She is well-known as an expert in interdisciplinary Art-Technology initiatives including STEAM (Arts in STEM) and G-STEM (Women and Gender Balance in STEM).

 For the BBC, she researched and presented the Art Works Programme for six years on TV and radio.
 She is Lead Education Expert in Ireland for the TG4 television series BB Agus Bella (a magical world in which all the creatures are equally ‘abled’ in extraordinary ways) and is advising on two new children’s animation TV series.